-There are a variety of known occupational asthma causes, many of which are due to hazardous substance exposure.
+There are a variety of known occupational asthma causes, many of which are due to you being exposed to dangerous substances.
 Your employer however, has a legal responsibility to minimise the risk of this exposure.
 In instances where it is not possible to prevent these hazardous substances from becoming airborne, the correct personal protective equipment (PPE) should be used to prevent inhalation.
 These can include respirators, air filtration systems as well as a variety of other working techniques.

-There are many substances that can cause asthma, some of which are highly industry specific.
+There are many substances that can cause asthma, including many which are unique to a specific industry.

 These substances include:

 - Alpha amylases

 - Cobalt (metal and compounds)